angelrps/Data_Science_Snippets/ML_Supervised_Learning_Python.md

 ```

 # 3_Cross Validation Score
-Get more robust metrics using Cross Validation.<br />
+Cross Validation helps you get more robust metrics.<br />
 It returns an array with all values.
 We can then calculate the mean of them.

 ```python